exuperian/RedPitayaTutorials/Tutorials/SETUP_Compiling/README.md

-# Compiling and Running on the Pitaya
+# Compiling and running code on the Pitaya

 In this tutorial we will look at how to compile a design in Vivado into binary code which you can run on your device.